 Funding: This work was funded by the National Institute of Agricultural Innovation (INIA), Peru, through investment project No. 2472190 “El Chira”.

 Data Availability Statement: The original contributions presented in this study are included in the article and its supplementary material.
-Reproducible datasets and data analysis scripts are provided in Supplementary Materials and are publicly accessible via the GitHub repository at: .
+Reproducible datasets and data analysis scripts are provided in Supplementary Materials and are publicly accessible via the GitHub repository at: https://github.com/Sebass96/INIA_algarrobo (accessed on 13 October 2025).

 Acknowledgments: The authors would like to thank the Directorate of Studies and Research of the National Forest and Wildlife Service (SERFOR), Peru, for their valuable support during field data collection.
+We also thank Professor Milagros Ninoska Muñoz-Salas for her valuable assistance in translating the manuscript into English.

 Conflicts of Interest: The authors declare no conflicts of interest.